Plastic bag ban: Issues

 Plastic bags cause many minor and major ecological and environmental issues.
 The most general issue with plastic bags is the amount of waste produced.
 Many plastic bags end up on streets and subsequently pollute major water sources, rivers, and streams.

 Photodegraded plastic bag adjacent to hiking trail.
 Approx. 2,000 pieces 1 to 25 mm, three months' exposure outdoors.

 Even when disposed of properly, they take many years to decompose and break down, generating large amounts of garbage over long periods of time.
 Improperly discarded bags have polluted waterways, clogged sewers and been found in oceans, affecting the ecosystem of marine creatures.
 Huge volumes of plastic waste end up in the oceans every year, causing threats to marine species and disruption to the marine food chain.
 Several microbial species colonize on plastic particles enhancing their harmfulness, and plastic particles driven by winds form garbage patches in various parts of the oceans.
 The UN estimates that there will be more plastics than fish in the oceans by 2050 unless countries comes up with urgent measures to promote efficient production, use and waste management of plastics throughout their life cycles.

-Plastic bags have been found to contribute to global warming.
-After disposed of, if exposed to consistent sunlight the surface of such plastic produces significant amounts of two greenhouse gases – methane and ethylene.
-Furthermore, due to its low density/high branching properties, it breaks down more easily over time compared to other plastics leading to higher exposed surface areas and accelerated release of gases.
-Production of these trace gases from virgin plastics exponentially increases with surface area/time, thus low-density polyethylene emits greenhouse gases at a more unsustainable rate compared to other plastics.
-At the end of a 212-day incubation, emissions have been recorded at 5.8 nanomoles per gram per day (nmol⋅g^{−1}⋅d^{−1}) of methane, 14.5 nmol⋅g^{−1}⋅d^{−1} of ethylene, 3.9 nmol⋅g^{−1}⋅d^{−1} of ethane and 9.7 nmol⋅g^{−1}⋅d^{−1} of propylene.